AdrienHorgnies/bcqueue/README.md

 ## Measures

-The measures are taken from tau / 2 to tau.
-Only the transactions arrivals, and blocks selection comprised in this interval are taken into consideration.
-Furthermore, the queue continues running for up to ten expected block times after tau.
-No late blocks or transactions are used for the measures, but it lets on-time transaction exit the queue.
+Transaction arrivals, and blocks selection are recorded from sigma to tau.
+Blocks mining are recorded from sigma to tau
++ upsilon.

 All measures greater than ten expected block times are aggregated.